-In addition to our blood mobile — which travels throughout Orange County — we have two locations for blood and platelet donations that directly support patients hospitalized at UC Irvine Medical Center.
+In addition to our blood mobile — which travels throughout Orange County — we have two locations for blood and platelet donations that directly support patients hospitalized at UCI Medical Center.

-Our Orange donor center is located at UC Irvine Medical Center.
+Our donor center in Orange is located at:

 101 The City Drive South

 Pavilion 3, Room 400

 A whole blood donation is the most common form of blood donation in which a person gives one pint of blood.

 The actual “draw” time averages about seven minutes, but the entire process takes about 45 minutes from start to finish.

 After your donation, our lab separates the whole blood into its components.
 We do this because it allows us to deliver what patients need more specifically.
 Your blood is made up of multiple life-saving components.
 You may donate whole blood every 56 days.

 There are certain requirements to donate blood.
 Learn who can donate ›

 Read more about the blood donation process ›